Responsible Travel

 • Observe wild animals and birds from a distance.
 Avoid disturbing them at sensitive times: mating, nesting and raising young (mostly between spring and early summer).

 • Never feed wildlife or farm animals.
-Feeding wildlife damages their health and alters natural behaviour.
+Feeding wildlife damages their health and alters natural behaviors.

 • Preserve the past: examine but do not damage archaeological structures, old walls and heritage artefacts.